Tanooki907/mmc6278-3-3-macdonald-nicholas/Heroku_Deployment.md

 ```

 This will push your latest git commit to Heroku for deployment.
 You can technically push any branch you would like to Heroku, but I recommend sticking to your default branch.

 &nbsp;
+## Dynos (How to make your free Heroku credits last a long time)

+Heroku calls its environments where we deploy our code "dynos".
+This also is how Heroku denotes the payment model for each project you deploy.

+Under the "overview" tab of each project page, there is a section titled "Dyno Formation".
+You want to set this to an "eco dyno", which is what Heroku is now calling what used to be its free tier of service.

+An eco dyno "spins up" when a request comes in after a long period of inactivity, and spins down when requests stop coming in to save resources and the expense of a long initial load time.
+More importantly, eco dynos share a resource count across your account.
+This means that you can have as many eco dynos as you want as long as they only consume 1000 hours of runtime a month.
+This should be plenty of time for all of your projects.

+The eco dyno plan only costs $5 per month for unlimited apps/1000 hours of runtime, but deployed apps default to "Basic", which is $7/month per application.

+**Be sure to set all of your projects to the "Eco" dyno type so your projects use as few dollars/credits as possible.
+Otherwise you'll burn through your free Heroku credits quickly.**

+&nbsp;
+## Handling Environmental Variables (.env)

+Starting with module 3's assignment, you'll notice that most assignments contain a `.env` file for environmental variables (values that change for the program depending on where the program is running).
+This file is used to share sensitive variables with your application **on your machine only**.
+Any `process.env.VAR_NAME` lines in the server-side JavaScript are converted/attached to `process.env` from the `.env` file by the [dotenv](https://www.npmjs.com/package/dotenv) package.

+However, the `.env` must **NOT** be pushed to GitHub or Heroku, and that is why each assignment asks you to ensure `.env` is listed in the `.gitignore` file.
+Environmental variables are usually sensitive values like API keys, and so we don't want to post those publicly on GitHub.

+When deploying to Heroku, because the `.env` is ignored with Git, Heroku won't have access to those values.
+However, Heroku has a different method for handling environmental variables. **Any `.env` file variables must be added to your Heroku project through the settings tab.** Click the "reveal config vars" option in settings, and you will see a place to add key/value pairs.
+The key would be the part before the `=` in the env file, and the value the part after.

+If you add env vars to Heroku after deploying, you'll need to either re-deploy or click "restart all dynos" in the "more" drop-down in the top right of your project page in the Heroku dashboard.
+This is because the environmental variables are read into the application on startup in Heroku.

+&nbsp;
 ## Troubleshooting